golemfactory/golem-architecture/arch-snapshot/arch.md

 ```

 ### Activity
-* How the actions on behalf of the requestor are performed
+* How the actions on behalf of the Requestor are performed
 * We should dive into each important and general implementation, i.e. WASM and
   VM